|Module Title||IMPLEMENTING THE INFORMATION SOCIETY|

 |Assessment||Supplementary examination||Will take the same form, under the terms of the Department's policy.|

 When implementing IS applications they will be able to take proper account of:

 A not-very-technical look at the technological developments which have laid the basis for the Information Society.
-Digital broadcasting, convergence with telecommunications and its implications, use of the radio spectrum.
+Digital broadcasting, convergence with telecommunications and its implications.
+The radio spectrum, its properties and potential uses.

 Applications in banking, shopping, and so on.
-Implications for security and so on.
+Security challenges.

 A review of current work in the department and elsewhere, including the technology of remote presence applications.